lsk567/vscode-fpp/README.md

-# fpp
+# VSCode-FPP

-VSCode language support for FPrimePrime modeling language.
+VSCode extension for FPP Language Support.

+[FPP](https://github.com/nasa/fpp) is a modeling language for the [F Prime flight software framework](https://github.com/nasa/fprime).

-## How to
+## Get Started

+For the extension to work, it needs a valid F´ build cache.
+1. Run `fprime-util generate`
+2. Open a `.fpp` file.
+The project should start indexing and references should resolve.

+### Troubleshooting
-When first loading up your FPrime project, you will notice many errors!
+When first loading up your F Prime project, you may notice errors.
 This is because the compiler doesn't know where to search for FPP declarations

 ![Screenshot from 2023-06-20 17-44-17](https://github.com/Kronos3/vscode-fpp/assets/15131751/10abfcb0-a9cd-4410-b68d-d5314c4af756)

 You will need to load the locs files which is generated during build time in the cmake build folder.
-Look for `build/locs.fpp`.
+Look for `build-fprime-automatic-native/locs.fpp`.
+If you do not have a `build-fprime-automatic-native/` folder, run `fprime-util generate`

 Once the locs file is loaded, the entire project will be indexed and references will be resolved.